Medical &

 If your "scales" are fairly thick, it might take a few weeks of daily AmLactin use before you get down to normal-appearing skin.
 You might even want to apply AmLactin more than once a day for really thick build ups.
 Resist the temptation to pull off the scales.
 It is better to scratch around the loose edges.
 If the scale doesn't lift off easy, then leave it for later.
 The best time to "scratch" is just after you have slopped on the lotion.
 But scratch easy, and don't try to remove the scale build up all at once.

-Once you have used AmLactin, or an equivalent, long enough for your skin to appear normal, you may be able to cut back on your use of the lotion.
-You will want to use the lotion often enough so that build up of layers doesn't occur.
-You'll just have to experiment to see how often that is -- likely being daily in the winter, but perhaps much less often in the summer.
+Whichever you choose, you will want to use it often enough so that build up of layers don't re-occur.
+You'll just have to experiment to see how often that is -- likely being daily in the winter, but perhaps much less often in the summer (unless your lot is in an air-conditioned building.)

 ©2010 Simon Revere Mouer III, PhD, PE, all rights reserved